SadnessPower/TUM-Enchanted/Readme.md

 For a complete and detailed list of all AI improvements refer to [AI Improvements.txt](https://github.com/SadnessPower/TUM-Enchanted/blob/main/AI%20Improvements.txt)

 ## LATEST CHANGELOGS
+2.5.1
+Fixed the following regressions:
+- Left click on Castle icon will now propose TUM creatures if present.
+- Left click on small portraits in town screen now shows TUM creatures if present.
+- WOG Option "Building twice per turn" now works correctly on first turn for all players.

 2.5
 **BATTLE AI IMPROVEMENTS**
 - ANTIMAGIC: Fixed AI AntiMagic evaluation erroneously considering dispelling all spells instead of only bad ones (good spells are not removed by Antimagic).